Hexens/awesome-fhe-attacks/README.md

 - [On the Practical CPAD Security of "Exact" and Threshold FHE Schemes and Libraries](https://eprint.iacr.org/2024/116.pdf)
 - [On the Security of Homomorphic Encryption on Approximate Numbers](https://eprint.iacr.org/2020/1533.pdf)
 - [Securing Approximate Homomorphic Encryption using Differential Privacy](https://eprint.iacr.org/2022/816.pdf)
+- [Unveiling the (in)Security of Threshold FHE-based Federated Learning: The Practical Impact of Recent CPAD Attacks] (https://hal.science/hal-05105133v1/document)

 ### Lattice Based Attacks:
 - [A Hybrid of Dual and Meet-in-the-Middle Attack on Sparse and Ternary Secret LWE](https://eprint.iacr.org/2019/1114.pdf)